bringg/teleport/rfd/0203-database-healthchecks.md

 ### DB agent behavior

-DB agents will cache `health_check` resources.
+DB agents will cache `health_check_config` resources.

-When a DB agent begins proxying a database, the agent will get all `health_check` resources and determine which, if any, will apply to the database.
+When a DB agent begins proxying a database, the agent will get all `health_check_config` resources and determine which, if any, will apply to the database.

 If health checks are enabled for the database, then the agent will asynchronously start a health checker for that database.